Bayelsa State: Geography

 Bayelsa has a riverine and estuarine setting.
 Many communities are almost (and in some cases) surrounded by water, making them inaccessible by road.
 The state is home to the Edumanom Forest Reserve, in June 2008 the last known site for chimpanzees in the Niger Delta.

 Other important cities besides Yenagoa include Akassa, Lobia, Wilberforce Island (the location of the Bayelsa Airport), Amassoma and Ogobiri (the host communities of the Niger Delta University (NDU), Eniwari, Ekeremor, Aliebiri, Anyama-Ogbia, Anyama-Ijaw, Peretoru, Twon-Brass, Egwema-Brass, Kaiama, Nembe, Odi, Ogbia, Okpoama, Brass, Oporoma, Korokorosei, Otuan, Koroama, Okolobiri, Obunagha, Ogboloma, Sagbama, Olugbobiri, Peremabiri, Ekowe, and Swali.

 The Akassa Lighthouse has stood since 1910.

 Climate

 Bayelsa has a tropical monsoon climate with yearly temperature of 28.64 °C, which is 0.82 percent lower than Nigeria's averages.
 The state typically receives about 2900 mm of rain and has 296.16 rainy days (81.14% of the time) annually.

 The Bayelsa region experiences tropical monsoon weather.
 All year long, there are high temperatures and a lot of rain.
-With an average humidity of 82% and a UV-index of 6, it is dry for 47 days out of the year.
+The average humidity is 82% and the UV-index is 6.

 Bayelsa State has mostly received the effects of climate change due to environmental degradation and high levels of carbon emissions.